On Abstraction and Long-Time Horizon Prediction

 Proposition: The ability to make predictions over extended time horizons \(\iff\) abstraction.

-We live in an era of machinese endowed with ever increasing long-term predictive ability.
+We live in an era of machines endowed with ever increasing long-term predictive ability.
 ChatGPT exhibits linguistic intelligence through a chat interface, driven by language prediction (next token prediction).
 AlphaFold/ESM have largely solved protein folding, driven by missing residue prediction and the PDB.
 Vision transformer models have achieved SoTA on most AI image processing tasks, driven by missing patch prediction.

 To what extent do these models form “rational” abstractions to achieve these feats of prediction?
 To what extent do these models truly understand the data they process and the world in which they act?
 Is there a fundamental difference in the mode of intelligence we humans use to understand the world and the mode of intellience used by these machines?